-Sarah is a senior writer at the Pink Sheet, specializing in the policy and politics that affect the pharmaceutical industry.
+Sarah specializes in the policy and politics that affect the pharmaceutical industry.
 She covers the US Food and Drug Administration, Centers for Medicare and Medicaid Service and Congress and other parts of federal and state government.
 Her work explores how government policies influence how drugs are developed and approved, what diseases are prioritized by scientists, and who gets access to medicines and at what cost.
 Sarah has covered health care since 2011.
 Prior to returning to the Pink Sheet in March 2020, she covered health policy at Politico for five years.
-She is a regular panelist on Kaiser Health News 'What the Health' podcast.
+She is a regular panelist on the Kaiser Health News 'What the Health' podcast.
 Sarah was selected for and attended a 2018 International Women’s Media Foundation reporting fellowship in Rwanda.
 In 2016, she attended Harvard Medical School’s media fellowship on bioethics and, in 2014, was an Association of Health Care Journalists-National Library of Medicine Fellow.

 Latest From Sarah Karlin-Smith